routepoison/routepoison.github.io/index.md

 ## Calendar Updates

+### 📆 July 15th

 ### 📆 June 4th

 Alrighty then, it's been a while - I get a bit busy with work and what not (who doesn't).
 However!
 I do have some new content and I've been grinding hard so I'm just about ready to start advertising my content.

-### 📆 June 4th

 Start programming section amongst other updates.

 ### 📆 May 7th